ElvisWang2010/WROFE-2025/README.md

 The materials are intended to be built with the [Mkdocs](https://www.mkdocs.org/) site generator.

-The example of the site is accessible by https://world-robot-olympiad-association.github.io/future-engineers-gs/.
+The example of the site is accessible at https://world-robot-olympiad-association.github.io/future-engineers-gs/.

 </br>